- October 13, 2006

 Call of Duty was developed by Infinity Ward.

 Call of Duty has received mostly positive reviews from players and mostly positive reviews from critics.
-Most players liked this game for its story but disliked it for its grinding.
+Most players liked Call of Duty for its story but disliked it for its grinding.

 Call of Duty is a single player game with multiplayer and local co-op support.